copier-org/copier/docs/configuring.md

     # These 3 lines split the several YAML documents
     ---
     # These two documents include common questions for these kind of projects
-    !include common-questions/web_app.yml
+    !include common-questions/web-app.yml
     ---
     !include common-questions/python-project.yml
     ---

-    # Here you can specify any settings or questions specific for your template,
+    # Here you can specify any settings or questions specific for your template
     _skip_if_exists:
         - .password.txt
     custom_question: default answer